Quadratic forms representing all odd positive integers: Introduction and Statement of Results

 One method we use is to compute the constant $C_{Q}$ explicitly, by computing the Fourier expansions of all newforms and expressing $C(z)$ in terms of them.
 This method is the approach taken by Bhargava and Hanke to all of the cases they consider in \cite{BH}, and works very well when the coefficient fields of the newforms are reasonably small.

-However, in Bhargava and Hanke's cases, the newforms in the decomposition have coefficients in number fields of degree as high as 672, and the computations require weeks of CPU time.
+However, in Bhargava and Hanke's cases, the newforms in the decomposition have coefficients in number fields of degree as high as 672.
+Jonathan Hanke reports that computations of $C_{Q}$ take weeks of CPU time on current hardware.
 In our case, we must consider spaces that have Galois conjugacy classes of newforms of size at least 1312, and for degrees as large as this, this explicit, direct approach is impossible from a practical standpoint.

 These large degree number fields only arise in cases when $S_{2}(\Gamma_{0}(N), \chi)$ is close to being irreducible as a Hecke module.
 If the conductor of $\chi$ is not primitive, we have a decomposition of $S_{2}(\Gamma_{0}(N), \chi)$ into old and new subspaces which are Hecke stable.
 For this reason, we develop a new method to bound the constant $C_{Q}$ without explicitly computing the newform decomposition of $C$ which applies when the discriminant of the quadratic form $Q$ is a fundamental discriminant.